felixleopoldo/benchpress/docs/source/available_structure_learning_algorithms.rst

 undirected skeleton.
-However, in incremental association Markov blanket (inter-IAMB) the variable to be included in the Markov blankets are not considered in static order as in GS and the forward-backward stages are combined into a single procedure, which has the effect of reducing the size of the blankets (Tsamardinos et al. 2003).
+However, in incremental association Markov blanket (inter-IAMB) the variable to be included in the Markov blankets are not considered in static order as in GS and the forward-backward stages are combined into a single procedure, which has the effect of reducing the size of the blankets.

 .. rubric:: Example